“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 On 1 December 2012 the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) merged to become the Disclosure and Barring Service (DBS).

-The DBS Administrator processes applications to the DBS for both students and staff.
+The DBS Administrator processes applications to the DBS for students.
 Students undertaking certain work based placements with children or adults at risk as part of their course or Nursing students and Initial Teacher Training (ITT) students are normally required to have a DBS before they can commence their placement.

-If you are studying for any of the courses listed below (non-apprenticeship route) your DBS application pack will be sent to you once you have firmly accepted an offer to study:
+If you are studying on a course where DBS is a mandatory course requirement, your DBS application will be sent to you via email once you have firmly accepted your offer to study.

-If you have not received an application pack 3 months prior to your course start date or require a DBS for a course not listed here, please collect a DBS pack from the Student Centre (located within Chancellors Mall) or request a pack be sent to you via post by emailing email@example.com or calling 01204 903484.
+If you have not received your DBS application email 2 months prior to your course start date or require a DBS for a course where the placement is not mandatory, please email DBS@bolton.ac.uk or call 01204 903484.

 If you are an applicant living outside of the UK you will not be able to complete your DBS application form until you reside in the UK as you will need to provide proof of your UK address.

-Applicants/students who have lived or worked in a country outside of the UK for a period of more than four months will be asked to provide further information from the relevant overseas jurisdiction, including a criminal records check or certificate of good conduct before work or study can commence.
+Applicants/students who have lived or worked in a country outside of the UK for a period of more than four months within the last 5 years will be asked to provide further information from the relevant overseas jurisdiction, including a criminal records check or certificate of good conduct before work or study can commence.

 For new applicants

-Your DBS application and supporting evidence must be submitted in person via the Student Centre in order for the university to establish your likeness.
+You will need to submit your online application through eSafeguarding and then supporting evidence must be submitted in person via the Student Centre in order for the university to establish your identity.

 IF you already have a DBS which is at the right level for your course of study and this is registered on the Update Service you can give permission for the University to undertake an Update Service check.
 Please allow five to ten working days for the DBS Administrator to perform the status check, you will be sent an email if the status check is unsuccessful and you may be required to apply for a new DBS.
 For more information contact the DBS Administrator on 01204 903484 or by email: firstname.lastname@example.org

-The tracking service will tell you what stage in the process your application has reached.
-If the Disclosure has already been printed, it will tell you the date this was carried out.
-Click here to track an application.
+The progress of your application can be tracked by logging on to your eSafeguarding account.
+There will be a link to the DBS tracking service, which will tell you what stage in the process your application has reached.
+If the certificate has already been printed, it will show the date the certificate was dispatched.

 The University no longer receives a copy of your certificate from the DBS.
 You are required to provide a copy of your DBS to the University, ideally within 14 days of its issue.
 The University is required to see you in person when you present your original DBS certificate along with valid photographic ID.
 Please present your certificate at the Student Centre, located within Chancellors Mall.
 You will be asked to provide consent for the University to retain a copy of your DBS usually for no more than 6 months.